Bundesliga-Gruppe

-The DFL Deutsche Fußball Liga GmbH (or simply Deutsche Fußball Liga; lit.
-'German Football League'; often shortened to DFL) is a wholly owned subsidiary of Die Liga – Fußballverband.
-The DFL is responsible for entire operating business of the Ligaverband, including the Bundesliga and 2.
+The Bundesliga-Gruppe GmbH (or simply Bundesliga-Gruppe or Bundesliga GmbH; lit.
+'Bundesliga-Group') is a league and wholly owned subsidiary of Bundesliga e.V..
+The Bundesliga-Gruppe is responsible for entire operating business of the Bundesliga and 2.
 Bundesliga leagues.

-Since 1 July 2001, the DFL has organised the Bundesliga and 2.
+Since 1 July 2001, the Bundesliga-Gruppe has organised the Bundesliga and 2.
 Bundesliga.
 From 2005 until 2007, they also organised the DFL-Ligapokal.
-Since 2010, the DFL also has organised the Franz Beckenbauer Supercup.
+Since 2010, the Bundesliga-Gruppe also has organised the Franz Beckenbauer Supercup.

 Function

-The DFL was founded on 19 December 2000 as an independent GmbH.
-Since then, the Ligaverband has been the sole shareholder of the DFL, which has provided the capital stock in the amount of €1 million.
-The organisation is a subsidiary of the Ligaverband, which acts as a representative for the 36 professional clubs in the top two leagues of German football.
+The then called DFL was founded on 19 December 2000 as an independent GmbH.
+Since then, the Bundesliga e.V.. has been the sole shareholder of the Bundesliga-Gruppe, which has provided the capital stock in the amount of €1 million.
+The organisation is a subsidiary of the Bundesliga e.V., which acts as a representative for the 36 professional clubs in the top two leagues of German football.
 Today the Bundesliga and 2.
-Bundesliga are operated by the DFL, but jointly hosted by the German Football Association (Deutscher Fußball-Bund, DFB) and the Ligaverband.
+Bundesliga are operated by the Bundesliga-Gruppe, but jointly hosted with the German Football Association (Deutscher Fußball-Bund, DFB).